 The valuation rules of IRC Sec.
 2701, which apply for gift tax purposes in valuating gifts of common interests in a manner that overrides the hypothetical willing buyer, willing seller standard should not apply in this context.
-See the discussion in Section VII B 2 e of this paper.
+See the discussion in Section V B 2 f of this paper.
 IRC Sec.
 2701 does not apply for generation-skipping purposes.
 Secondly, IRC Sec.
 2701 does not apply, if preferred interests are transferred instead of being retained.
-See the discussion in Section VII B 2 e of this paper.
+See the discussion in Section V B 2 f of this paper.
 Third, it is difficult to see how a distribution by a trustee to a beneficiary is a gift by any person as a donor, if the trustee is properly exercising fiduciary discretion.
 Since IRC Sec.
 2701 does not apply, this may allow greater flexibility in designing the preferred to comply with the traditional willing buyer, willing seller standard.